papivot/pace-docs/PKS Scaling.md

 vm-d3a0741d-bc56-4767-4434-95f61922ef2e   Ready    <none>   9m24s   v1.13.5
 vm-ff5ccd32-6fd8-43f3-6849-9d56ba679784   Ready    <none>   6d21h   v1.13.5
 ```
-**Note** Using the options provided in PKS CLI, you can build automation around the node scaling function.
+**Note**: Using the options provided in PKS CLI, you can build automation around the node scaling function.
 PKS CLI can be integrated with performance tools to scale up (and down) based on node usage.

-**Cleanup** - Reduce the cluster node count back to 3.
+**Cleanup**: - Reduce the cluster node count back to 3.

 >`pks update-cluster gcpcluster00 --num-nodes 3`

 ## Pod Scaling in Kubernetes

-The demo provided here based on the autoscaling example provided [here](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/)
+The demo provided here is based on the autoscaling example provided [here](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/)

 Make sure you have Kubectl admin access to the K8s cluster.